claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

 * widget is a prefix
 * widgetName is the name of your widget defined in the config file.
-* the last word is either workspace or dashboard depending on where the widget is displayed
+* the last word is either workspace or desktop depending on where the widget is displayed

 ### Catching the event